In the intense, polarized climate of our society, many people of faith are persuaded that topics deemed “political” are best avoided.

 Curious

-I am curious about what you think of the conversations around Federal Bill C-9 and Alberta Provincial Bill 18.
+What do you think about the conversations around Federal Bill C-9 and Alberta Provincial Bill 18?

 Backgrounder Bill C-9